-Services at the Home School which support underperforming students include, added instructional time, changes of curricular materials, and an atmosphere of
+Services at the Home School which support underperforming students include, added instructional time, changes of curricular materials, and a positive atmosphere customized to the individual needs of all students enrolled in the program.
+Some students accelerate their learning in order to maintain a rigorous educational experience while other students need increased interventions and support services.